assembler-institute/npm-and-testing-basics/README.md

 ## Installing

-To set de dev environment just run this on console:
+To set de dev environment run this on console:

 _npm install_